sleak-lbl/weekly-emails/items/ecpwebinar2.md

-### IDEAS-ECP Webinar on "Software Design Patterns in Research Software with Examples from OpenFOAM" March 9
+### IDEAS-ECP Webinar on "Software Design Patterns in Research Software with Examples from OpenFOAM" Next Wednesday

 The March webinar in the
-[Best Practices for HPC Software Developers](http://ideas-productivity.org/events/hpc-best-practices-webinars/) series is entitled "Software Design Patterns in Research Software with Examples from OpenFOAM", and will take place **Wednesday, March 9, at 10:00 am Pacific time.**
+[Best Practices for HPC Software Developers](http://ideas-productivity.org/events/hpc-best-practices-webinars/) series is entitled "Software Design Patterns in Research Software with Examples from OpenFOAM", and will take place **next Wednesday, March 9, at 10:00 am Pacific time.**

 In this webinar, Tomislav Marc (TU Darmstadt) will discuss beneficial software design patterns that provide a solid basis for